Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Role of correlations on quantum illumination

 We know that for a given $N_S$, the TMSV provides the maximal entanglement since its reduced subsystems are thermal.
 Recall, the thermal states are the ones that yield the maximum entropy for a given temperature (average number of photons), and, therefore, for a fixed signal strength, the entanglement entropy content of the TMSV state is maximal among all other pure states.
 For any other state with a given value of $N_S$, the entanglement content, $E'$ satisfies

 Consequently, from Eq. \eqref{eq:limit}, we can see that in the asymptotic limit,

-Physically, $N_S$ value is highly dependent on the reflectivity, $\kappa$, and the number of copies, $M$ used in QI.
-For example, in the case of the TMSV, $N_S = 1$ can be considered large for $M =1000$ and $\kappa = 0.1$, while for the same value of $\kappa$ but $M = 1$, $N_S$ have to be taken to much higher value than unity to be considered as ``large."

-Nevertheless, we clearly observe that unlike entanglement, the normalized version of it provides consistent results in the asymptotic case as well, and for large signal strengths, it clearly predicts vanishing quantum advantage for any state considered for QI.
-When one couples this fact with its accurate predictions of hierarchies of states based on the scale of quantum advantage, the normalized version of correlations make a strong case for themselves on having a deep connection with the quantum advantage obtained in the QI protocol.
+Physically, the $N_S$ value is highly dependent on the reflectivity, $\kappa$, and the number of copies, $M$ used in QI.
+For example, in the case of the TMSV, $N_S = 1$ can be considered large for $M =1000$ and $\kappa = 0.1$, while for the same value of $\kappa$ but $M = 1$, $N_S$ has to be taken to a much higher value than unity to be considered as ``large''. \\ Nevertheless, we clearly observe that, unlike entanglement, the normalized version of it provides consistent results in the asymptotic case as well, and for large signal strengths, it clearly predicts vanishing quantum advantage for any state considered for QI.
+When one couples this fact with its accurate predictions of hierarchies of states based on the scale of quantum advantage, the normalized version of correlations makes a strong case for themselves on having a deep connection with the quantum advantage obtained in the QI protocol.